ULL-ESIT-PL/learning-babel-macros/docs/idx-macro.md

 tells `babel-plugin-macros` to

-1. Look for the `idx.macro` import or require and since the name matches and then
+1. Look for the `idx.macro` import or require and since the name matches then
 2. Collect all the references to nodes `Identifier` with name `idx` in the AST of the code
 3. Call the macro exported by the module `idx.macro` with the `state`, `references` and `babel` objects.
 (The macro you create should export a function).